ssdiaz/peg_jump_frontend/notes.md

 - [] What is a Rails API
 - [] All interactions between the client and the server must be handled asynchronously (AJAX) and use JSON as the communication format. // The backend and frontend must collaborate to demonstrate Client-Server Communication.
 EXPLAIN:
-- [] JavaScript - Use classes and functions to organize your code into reusable pieces. - are these classes separate? what abotu Ids??
+- [] JavaScript - Use classes and functions to organize your code into reusable pieces. - are these classes separate? what about Ids??
 - [] JavaScript - Translate JSON responses into JavaScript model objects using ES6 class or constructor function syntax.
 - [] JavaScript - Use ES6 features when appropriate (e.g. arrow functions, let & const, rest and spread syntax).
 - [] Review  Creating a Rails API from Scratch - https://github.com/learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch
 - []
-- []
+- [] READ MY OWN NOTES!!!!!!!!!!!
+All 270 pages :)
 - []
 In particular, the JavaScript Fundamentals concepts your reviewer may ask about include:
 - [] variables